A1.19: Prices and money

 Exercise 3: Cluster the words

-Instruction: Divide the following words into two groups: words about paying and words about prices.
+Instruction: Divide the words into two clear groups: 'Paying and means of payment' and 'Price indications'.

 Exercise 4: Translate and use in a sentence